Leave yourself enough time between classes

 DART 1P91/1P92 and DART 1P94/1P95 are the only courses that are offered at the downtown campus, the others are on the main campus or on-line.
 STAC students have quite a bit of choice for their first year and their choices will largely determine their schedule.

 Discuss your options with an advisor

-You are welcome to contact email@example.com for specific questions after you have had the opportunity to make a preliminary plan and attempt to register.
+You are welcome to book an online MS Teams advising appointment, or contact email@example.com for specific questions after you have had the opportunity to make a preliminary plan and attempt to register.
 Please be patient with our responses as we negotiate responses for both new and returning students, but we will do our best to answer your questions.